tommay/spudoku-android/README.md

 I did.
-I made some minor tweaks to my Haskell code so the Frege compiler would be happy with it, and I wrote some code to glue it into the UI code which was written in Java which is after all Android's native language (Kotlin notwithstanding), with lots of documentation and things I could crib off of stackoverflow.
+I made some minor tweaks to my Haskell code so the Frege compiler would be happy with it, and I wrote some code to glue it into the UI code which I wrote in Java which is after all Android's native language (Kotlin notwithstanding), with lots of documentation and things I could crib off of stackoverflow.
 Then I did all the gradle voodoo to get the project building and voila, it was running on